vitojph/vitojph.github.io/misc/jd2014/slides.md

 - CL facilities are scarcely used but they are the only functionality whose usage does not decrease across time, they are used more frequently than standard RF features.

-- they are highly appreciated by users.
+- CL facilities are highly appreciated by users.

 --SLIDE--